valaxin/castle/src/markdown/content.md

 - `series` **>** `[(title)(release-year)(resolution)]` **>** `season?` **/**
 - `music` **>** `[artist]` **>** `[(album)(release-year)]` **/**

-More on naming conventions [here](https://jellyfin.org/docs/general/server/media/shows/) and [here](https://diymediaserver.com/post/how-proper-organization-helps-jellyfin-automatically-fetch-metadata-and-display-content-correctly/)
+More on naming conventions in [the Jellyfin documentation](https://jellyfin.org/docs/general/server/media/shows/) and [this blog post about Jellyfin metadata](https://diymediaserver.com/post/how-proper-organization-helps-jellyfin-automatically-fetch-metadata-and-display-content-correctly/)

 ## Outcome

 This machine (in my context) is basically a second machine existing as a 1280x800 rdp window on my main machines second monitor. when the desire hits, I visit an "smart" spy panel and request my content from `$host.local:8096`

 Easy street is samba, shared drives, place the following into `/etc/samba/smb.conf`, I don't know [look](https://ubuntu.com/tutorials/install-and-configure-samba) yourself.